RubenDillon/cybele/Thinfinity-Workspace/workspace7/multi-node.md

-# Deploying Thinfinity Workspace
+# Deploying Thinfinity Workspace in a multi node infrastructure

-In this tutorial we will be deploying Thinfinity Workspace v7 as an example of a typical Proof of Concept but with differents nodes.
+In this tutorial we will be deploying Thinfinity Workspace v7 as an example of a typical Proof of Concept but with multiple nodes.

 We define the following scenario
 - We have a DMZ where we deploy the Gateway